Auckland Mayor Phil Goff flags financial help for businesses affected by Auckland's $4.4 billion City Rail Link

 Details of the hardship package had still to be finalised, a mayoral spokesman said.

+A spokesman for Transport Minister Phil Twyford said "the Government has received the mayor's proposal and we are considering it".

-The Herald is seeking comment from Transport Minister Phil Twyford who told the Herald yesterday "we're not considering cash payments" but open to ideas to help affected businesses.
+Yesterday, Twyford told the Herald "we're not considering cash payments" but open to ideas to help affected businesses.

 The mayor's position follows pressure from businesses, Heart of the City pushing for a hardship fund along the lines set up in Sydney for a light rail project, lobbying by Auckland Central MP Nikki Kaye and a meeting today attended by eight councillors.